jgermanob/language_identification/README.md

 | Macro F1 |  |  | 0.9772 | 90,000 |

-* The confusion matrix of the ensamble is shown as a heatmap in the following immage:
+* The confusion matrix of the ensemble is shown as a heatmap in the following image:

 ![confusion matrix](./img/confusion_matrix.png "Confusion matrix of the ensemble")